Babanba Banban Vampire: Live-action film

 A live-action film adaptation was also announced on Garlic Day on February 29, 2024.
 It is produced by Shochiku and TV Asahi, directed by Shinji Hamasaki and written by Yūko Matsuda.
 It was originally set to premiere in Japanese theaters on February 14, 2025, but was later delayed due to "various circumstances" related to Ranmaru's actor, Ryo Yoshizawa, and his 2024 trespassing incident.
 The film opened on July 4, 2025.

-The film is also selected at the 24th New York Asian Film Festival, which was held from July 11 to July 27, 2025 for its North American Premiere.
+The film was also selected at the 24th New York Asian Film Festival, which was held from July 11 to July 27, 2025, for its North American Premiere.